freyesgu93/aws-solutions-architect-associate-notes/README.md

 If there are a lot of occurrences where a **shard iterator expires unexpectedly**, to increase DynamoDB table capacity to store data, we can **increase the write capacity assigned to the shard table**.

+**Throughput setup** for DynamoDB can be assigned at **tables level**.

+DynamoDB allows for the **storage of large text and binary objects**, but there is a **limit of 400 KB**

+When reading data from DynamoDB, users can specify whether they want the read to be eventually consistent or strongly consistent:

+- Eventually consistent reads (the default) – The eventual consistency option maximizes your read throughput.
+However, an eventually consistent read might not reflect the results of a recently completed write.
+All copies of data usually reach consistency within a second.
+Repeating a read after a short time should return the updated data.
+- Strongly consistent reads — In addition to eventual consistency, DynamoDB also gives you the flexibility and control to request a strongly consistent read if your application, or an element of your application, requires it.
+A strongly consistent read returns a result that reflects all writes that received a successful response before the read.
+- ACID transactions – DynamoDB transactions provide developers atomicity, consistency, isolation, and durability (ACID) across one or more tables within a single AWS account and region.
+You can use transactions when building applications that require coordinated inserts, deletes, or updates to multiple items as part of a single logical business operation.

+Related to the previous item:

+- Perform strongly consistent reads of up to 24 KB per second (4 KB × 6 read capacity units).
+- Perform eventually consistent reads of up to 48 KB per second (twice as much read throughput).

+Valid DynamoDB Headers attributes over HTTP using the POST request method:
+- x-amz-date
+- host
+- content-type
+- x-amz-target

 # ECS

 Launch types —